CodyTolene/pip-boy-apps/apps/portahack/README.md

 ### Controls

-- Use the left dial moves cursor left and right.
+- Use the top-left dial to move the cursor up and down.
-- Use the right dial moves cursor up and down.
+- Use the top-right dial to move the cursor left and right.
-- Use the front radio play button or the left dial button to select a word.
+- Use the front radio play button or the top-left dial button to select a word.
 - Use the top-right torch button to toggle the screen brightness.
 - Use the bottom-right power button to exit the game.